 1. Visit Google find my phone and log into your Gmail account with your Android phone associated account.
 Take a look the left of the page and click on lock.

 2. Enter recovery message (preferably a warning message) and enter a recovery phone number (Preferably you friend or spouse number) and click on lock button.

-3. If you follow the above steps correctly Google find my phone will notified you that your phone has been successfully locked.
+3. If you follow the above steps correctly Google finds my phone will notify you that your phone has been successfully locked.

 4. Instantly Google’s Android device manager will lock your phone and prompt the person stolen the phone to only call your number as the only way to use the phone.